sva-dsi/2016-fall-course/syllabus.md

 * Twigg, C., [_Data communicators: where is innovation happening_](http://storiesthroughdata.blogs.lincoln.ac.uk/).

 ####PRACTICE
-In prep for our study of maps and extra-journalism interactive platforms, evaluate the utility and validity of [Pattrn's projects](http://pattrn.co/).

-Including [The Gaza Platform](https://gazaplatform.amnesty.org/), a partnership with Amnesty Intl.
+In prep for our study of maps and extra-journalism interactive platforms, evaluate the utility and validity of [Pattrn's projects](http://pattrn.co/), including [The Gaza Platform](https://gazaplatform.amnesty.org/), a partnership with Amnesty Intl.

 ####ASSIGNMENT
 Do some research, find a few stories that inspire you, or [some that don't](http://www.theguardian.com/news/datablog/gallery/2013/aug/01/16-useless-infographics?CMP=twt_gu).
 Think about what data they use to prove their assertions, or what datasets might help to bolster their arguments.